Poussey Washington: Season Four

 Shortly after her death, she appears in several flashbacks that took place in New York City prior to her incarceration.
 She rides into the city on a bus with two of her friends, who later take her to a nightclub.
 While taking a picture with her phone, someone steals her phone and flees.
 She chases the thief and gets lost after being unable to catch them, which results in her running into two people that offer to help her find her friends on the condition that she goes to an alternative club with them.
 Following her time in the club and getting a chance to call her friends, she heads towards them on the subway and then catches a ride with men dressed as monks participating in Improv Everywhere.
 While smoking with one of the men, Poussey reveals to him that she lost an appointment to West Point due to her actions in Germany with Franziska and her father Jürgen, and she then states that she was planning to move to Amsterdam in two weeks after she sold off the remainder of her drugs.
 Appearing to break the fourth wall, she is looking at the river and laughing before she turns to the camera and smiles.

 Season Five

 Poussey's death continues to be a central issue during the riot.
 Justice for her is one of the main demands Taystee is pushing for, and she rejects ending the riot in negotiations when the Governor of New York is unable to offer Bayley's prosecution for Poussey's death.
-She appears in a flashback scene, which shows her meeting Taystee in the prison library during Taystee's first day at Litchfield and how they became friends.
+She appears in a flashback scene, which shows her meeting Taystee in the prison library during Taystee's second day at Litchfield and how they became friends.
 Her father James appears onscreen and angrily dismisses Bayley when he comes to his house in an attempt to beg him for forgiveness for her death.